-The National Gallery of Art offers free jazz performances at Jazz in the Garden at its outdoor café every Friday evening throughout the summer.
-The concerts feature locally and nationally acclaimed musicians performing a wide variety of musical genres—Brazilian bluegrass, Dixieland, Czech jazz, Steel Pan Caribbean jazz, blues fusion, Brazilian jazz, soul, and more.
+The National Gallery of Art offers free jazz performances at Jazz in the Garden at its outdoor café every Friday evening throughout the summer, from mid-May through August.
+The concerts feature locally and nationally acclaimed musicians performing a wide variety of musical genres—African fusion, go go, Brazilian bluegrass, Dixieland, Czech jazz, Steel Pan Caribbean jazz, blues fusion, Brazilian jazz, soul, and more.
 Visitors can enjoy cocktails and a light dinner while listening to great music in a relaxed garden setting amid the Gallery's collection of large-scale sculpture by such modern and contemporary artists as Louise Bourgeois, Roy Lichtenstein, Claes Oldenburg and Coosje van Bruggen, and Roxy Paine.

 Arrive early for optimal seating.

 Dates: Every Friday, May 17 - August 23, 2019, weather permitting.

 The Pavilion Café, National Gallery of Art Sculpture Garden, located between 7th and 9th Streets NW, along Constitution Avenue NW, Washington, DC.
 The nearest Metro stations are Archives/Navy Memorial, Smithsonian and Judiciary Square.